 Here’s a quick list of some of the boat covers and shade tops available:

-It’s helpful to have a basic understanding about the textile the covers are made from.
-Boat shade tops are made from specialty fabrics that include but are not limited to:
+It’s helpful to have a basic understanding of the textile the covers are made from.
+Boat shade tops are made from specialty fabrics that include, but are not limited to: vinyl, polyvinyl composite, acrylic, and canvas

-But why this is important?
-Well, the type of fabric you use will ultimately dictate the longevity of your boat top cover.
-You want to find a textile that features, UV Ray, water, mold and mildew resistance.
-You might also consider finding a boat shade top cover that is lightweight and easy to clean as well as colorfast.
-Check to see if your cover comes with a warranty.
+But why is this important?
+The type of fabric you choose will ultimately determine how long your boat top cover lasts.
+You should look for a textile that offers UV ray, water, mold, and mildew resistance.
+You might also want to find a boat shade top cover that is lightweight, easy to clean, and colorfast.
+Check if your cover comes with a warranty.

-Without water or UV ray resistance, your boat’s shade top will fade and deteriorate faster.
-Eventually, you’ll find yourself buying another one, often far earlier than expected.
-Boat top covers that use material not designed for the rigors of the sea will fray, tear, stretch, fade, and fall apart.
-Basically, investing in a boat also requires investing in its accessories -- you will save in the long run.
+Without water- or UV-ray resistance, your boat’s shade top will fade and deteriorate faster.
+Eventually, you’ll find yourself buying another one, often much earlier than expected.
+Boat top covers made from materials not designed for the rigors of the sea will fray, tear, stretch, fade, and fall apart.
+Essentially, investing in a boat also means investing in its accessories — you will save in the long run.

 When it comes to marine fabrics, laminate provides several clear benefits.
 Learn more by checking out our latest eBook, "Why Laminated Marine Vinyl Fabrics Offer Advantages Over Coated Marine Vinyl Fabrics".